19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (c) a declaration that any candidate was duly elected and ought to have been returned;

-(d) where the seat is claimed for an unsuccessful candidate on the ground that he or the group of candidates to which he belongs had a majority of lawful votes, a scrutiny
+(d) where the seat is claimed for an unsuccessful candidate on the ground that he or the group of candidates to which he belongs had a majority of lawful votes, a scrutiny.

-[10/88]

-[42/2005 wef 01/01/2006]
+[10/88; 42/2005]

 ### Certificate of Election Judge as to validity of election

 95\.—(1) At the conclusion of the hearing of an application under section 90, the Election Judge shall determine whether the Member whose return or election is complained of, or any other and what person, was duly returned or elected, or whether the election was void, and shall certify such determination to the President.

-[42/2005 wef 01/01/2006]
+[42/2005]

 (2) Upon the certificate being given under subsection (1), the determination shall be final; and the return shall be confirmed or altered, or the President shall within one month of the determination, by notice in theGazette, order the holding of an election in the electoral division concerned, as the case may require, in accordance with the certificate.